When is minute’s silence on Remembrance Day and what do the red poppies symbolise?

 When is Remembrance Day 2021?

-Remembrance Day, also known as Armistice Day, falls on 11 November, as it does every year.
+Remembrance Day, also known as Armistice Day, fell on 11 November, as it does every year.

 The occasion is also marked on the second Sunday of November, known as Remembrance Sunday, with a minute’s silence at 11am.